My Dog Thinks Her Name is “NO!”: Better Advice from Cognitive Behavioral Therapy

 7) It can confuse or scare dogs, increasing unwanted behaviors.

-Dogs who display behaviors associated with fear, anxiety, or aggression have, mostly likely, learned the behavior that achieves their goal (ie; keeping people at bay, acquiring food).
+Dogs who display behaviors associated with fear, anxiety, or aggression have, most likely, learned the behavior that achieves their goal (ie; keeping people at bay, acquiring food, or remaining alive).
 Telling them they cannot do a behavior they know is effective makes no sense to them.
 Discouraging or preventing their natural actions can increase their fear or anxiety and, in turn, increase the behaviors stemming from these emotions.

 So, is it wrong to use the word “NO!”?